fetchai/agents-aea/docs/thermometer-skills.md

 2. Add another new AEA called `my_thermometer_client` with public id `fetchai/thermometer_client:0.31.0`.

 3. Copy the address from the `my_thermometer_client` into your clip board.
-Then go to the <a href="https://explore-capricorn.fetch.ai" target="_blank">Capricorn block explorer</a> and request some test tokens via `Get Funds`.
+Then go to the <a href="https://explore-dorado.fetch.ai" target="_blank">Dorado block explorer</a> and request some test tokens via `Get Funds`.

 4. Run the `my_thermometer_aea` AEA.
 Navigate to its logs and copy the multiaddress displayed.